1989 Polish prison riots: Partial amnesty

 On November 16, 1989, the Sejm declared a partial amnesty, which, however, did not include recidivists.
-This disappointed thousands of inmates, and two days later Zbigniew O. of the Nowogard prison, together with two other prisoners (Miroslaw T., sentenced for 15 years for killing his own mother, and Zdzislaw P., sentences for 12 years for theft), went to Warsaw with a prison guard escort, to talk to Minister of Justice Aleksander Bentkowski.
-However, in the car, they got into the fight with their escorts, and damaged the vehicle (one version states that the escorts provoked the fight; another that the inmates got drunk and started it themselves); either way the minister refused to meet them.
+This disappointed thousands of inmates, and two days later Zbigniew O. of the Nowogard prison, together with two other prisoners, Mirosław T. and Zdzisław P., went to Warsaw with a prison guard escort, to talk to Minister of Justice Aleksander Bentkowski.
+However, in the car, they got into a fight with their escorts, and damaged the vehicle (one version states that the escorts provoked the fight; another that the inmates got drunk and started it themselves); either way the minister refused to meet them.

-Nevertheless, Orzech managed to talk to Senator Edward Wende of oppositional Solidarity Citizens' Committee.
-Wende did not have good news for him and other inmates, telling the criminal that the Contract Sejm most likely would refuse extended amnesty.
-Orzech, after returning to Nowogard, told other inmates that if there was no extended amnesty, the prison “would be destroyed”.
+Nevertheless, Orzech managed to talk to Senator Edward Wende of the opposition Solidarity Citizens' Committee.
+Wende did not have good news for him and other inmates, telling the prisoners' representative that the Contract Sejm would most likely refuse an extended amnesty.
+After returning to Nowogard, Orzech told other inmates that if there was no extended amnesty, the prison “would be destroyed”.
 Corrections officers and managers of prisons in northwestern Poland were aware of the situation, and brought reinforcements from other parts of the country.

-On December 7, 1989, Polish Parliament debated about final shape of the amnesty.
+On 7 December 1989, the Polish Parliament debated about final shape of the amnesty.
 Inmates of several northwestern prisons (Goleniow, Czarne, Nowogard) anxiously awaited the news from Warsaw.